hyperledger-labs/eThaler/docs/eThalerModelProcess.md

 # Token Base

 The choices we have are a.
-Fractional Fungible or b.Unique Fractional Fungible For this use case my choice is Fractional Fungible.
+Fractional Fungible or b.Unique Fractional Fungible For this use case our choice is Fractional Fungible.

 From the base descriptions in TTF we have: